 - Where appropriate, students will be placed in different grades/cycles throughout their program to ensure a variety of experience

 - Students in TESL, Music, and Phys.
-Ed. will do FE3 or FE4 at either the elementary or secondary level and vice-versa (i.e. if FE3 is elementary, FE4 must be secondary)
+Ed. will do FE3 or FE4 at either the elementary or secondary level and vice-versa (i.e. if FE3 is elementary, FE4 must be secondary if at all possible)

 - Students in the MATL TESL program should do two Internships, one at the elementary level and one at the secondary level - depending on host school availability.